 Without renting long-term (or having the bills), this gives me the flexibility to adapt each month depending on the income I am earning.
 A month spent living in Honduras is considerably less then if we spent a month living in London.

 It’s all about finding a balance though.
-While it can be great living in a developing country, eventually the lack of food options and slow wifi starts to grate and we miss friends and family.
+While it can be great living in a developing country, eventually the lack of comfort, food options and slow wifi starts to grate and we miss friends and family.

 To keep costs down we do the following:

 - Use Airbnb to book affordable accommodation (normally if you stay for a few weeks or a month it is cheaper).
 Or look for local homestays which are always cheap.
+(If you’ve not used Airbnb before you can claim £34 off your first stay via this link)

 - Cook for ourselves and eat a lot of street food